- Gender and Relationships»

 He decides for her and controls her every decision and her life has been taken by this individual and there are no words for her to say.

-When I saw his behavior in that manner I resented him for that and more.
+When I saw his behavior in that manner, I resented that moment too.

 His conversations to me were sort of in that way.